What is Milia?

 - Dip that cotton bud in a bowl of warm water.

-- Gently apply this onto the affected area.
+- Gently apply this to the affected area.

 - Start with once a day, and adjust based on the results you get.